 Figure 5 shows a comparison of average available supply to the 95th percentile and the 99th percentile of demand for the 15-minute market.
 In the 15-minute market, average competitive supply exceeded both the 95th and 99th percentile of imbalance demand during each month of the study period.
-In most months, average competitive supply is about six times as large as the 95th percentile of imbalance demand or larger.
-In the closest months, average available supply is about three times the volume of the 99th percentile of imbalance demand.
+Average competitive supply is on average nine times as large as the 95th percentile of imbalance demand.
+In the closest months, average available supply is about four times the volume of the 99th percentile of imbalance demand.

 These results show that supply and demand conditions in the 15-minute market were competitive during more than 99 percent of the study period.
-Transfer capacity allowed resources from other parts of EIM to compete with resources controlled by PGE in almost all intervals of the 15-minute market.
+Transfer capacity allowed resources from other parts of EIM to compete with resources controlled by APS in almost all intervals of the 15-minute market.

 Fundamental supply and demand conditions in the 5-minute market are also competitive.
-Figure 6 shows that these conditions are tighter than in the 15-minute market, but that average competitive supply still meets the 95th and 99th percentile of demand in all months of the study period.
+Figure 6 shows that these conditions are comparable to the 15-minute market.
+On average competitive supply still meets the 95th and 99th percentile of demand in all months of the study period.
 Competitive supply exceeded imbalance demand in the vast majority of 5-minute intervals.
-In more than 96 percent of intervals in each month, the amount of incremental import transfer capacity from the EIM exceeded total imbalance demand in the PGE area.
+In more than 98 percent of 5-minute intervals in each month, the amount of incremental import transfer capacity from the EIM exceeded total imbalance demand in the APS area.